antoinedelaplace/antoinedelaplace/README.md

 # Hi there, I'm Antoine Delaplace 👋

-I'm a passionate web developer with a focus on **Frontend Development**.
-I enjoy building user-friendly and efficient web applications that provide great user experiences.
+I'm a web developer with a focus on **Frontend Development**.
+My goal is to add the maximum buisness value with my technical skills.

 ## 🛠️ Technologies & Tools

 - **Languages**: TypeScript, JavaScript
 - **Frameworks**: Angular, React, Nest.js
-- **Tools**: Git, Docker, CI/CD, Notion

-## 🌱 Currently Learning

-I'm currently working on enhancing my skills in:
-- React
-- Backend dev

 ## 💼 Projects